What Is A Hemangioma?

 As a parent, you may wish to be more proactive and seek different treatment options to limit the growth of the tumor and speed the time it takes to resolve.
 It can be especially difficult to take a “wait and see” approach when the hemangioma is growing in a prominent and disfiguring location on your child, such as the nose or forehead.

-There are generally three ways to interrupt the growth of hemangiomas:
+There are generally four ways to interrupt the growth of hemangiomas:

 - Laser treatment uses laser lights to restrict the blood flow to the tumor by targeting the abnormal blood vessels that cause the hemangiomas.
 Often the hemangioma will heal, but within a few weeks, it tends to grow back.

 - Steroids, which are given orally, may help accelerate shrinkage of the tumor.
-Sometimes, the steroid is applied topically or injected into the tumor site.
+In rapidly growing tumors, sometimes, the steroid is applied topically or injected into the tumor site.

 - Surgery is used to remove or reduce the hemangioma (or to revise the deformity left from a hemangioma once it has resolved).